 Research

-We host several resarch projects investigating open problems in AI safety.
+We host several research projects investigating open problems in AI safety.

 Focus Areas

 Our broad purpose is to address emergent risks from advanced AI systems.
-We welcome a variety of interests in this area.
+We welcome a variety of interests in this area but are mainly aligned with Anthropic's recommendations.
 Here are a few prominent areas of interest:

 Specification.
 Focuses on precisely defining what we want an AI system to do.
 This involves ensuring that the objectives and behavior of AI models are in line with human intentions and values, eliminating any ambiguity that could lead to unintended and potentially harmful outcomes.